19gpayne/Star-Sign-Twitter-Bot/README.md

 # Star sign twitter bot
-A twitter bot that detects tweets that contain homophobic sentiments
+A twitter bot that randomly guesses your astrological star sign!
+Just for fun